gravitational/teleport/docs/faq.md

 # FAQ

-**Can I use Gravitational Teleport in production today?**
+### Can I use Gravitational Teleport in production today?

 Teleport has completed a security audit from a nationally recongized technology security company.
 So we are comfortable with the use of Teleport from a security perspective.
-However, Teleport is still a relatively young product so you may find bugs and other issues.
+However, Teleport is still a relatively young product so you may usability issues.
 We are actively supporting Teleport and addressing any issues that are submitted to the [github repo](https://github.com/gravitational/teleport).

-**Can I connect to nodes behind a firewall via SSH with Teleport?**
+### Can I connect to nodes behind a firewall via SSH with Teleport?

 Yes, Teleport supports reverse SSH tunnels out of the box.
 To configure behind-firewall clusters refer to [Trusted Clusters](admin-guide/#trusted-clusters) section of the Admin Manual.

-**Can I use OpenSSH client to connect to servers in a Teleport cluster?**
+### Can I use OpenSSH client to connect to servers in a Teleport cluster?

 Yes.
 Take a look at [Using OpenSSH client](user-manual.md#integration-with-openssh) section in the User Manual and [Using OpenSSH servers](admin-guide.md) in the Admin Manual.

-**What TCP ports does Teleport use?**
+### What TCP ports does Teleport use?

 [Ports](admin-guide.md#ports) section of the Admin Manual covers it.

-**Does Teleport support 3rd party Authentication?**
+### Does Teleport support 3rd party Authentication?

 Teleport supports Google Apps out of the box, see [OpenID/OAuth2](admin-guide/#openid-oauth2) for how to configure it.
 Other OpenID providers can easily be added - Teleport code is open and your contributions are welcome! :)

-**Does Teleport support Authentication via LDAP or Active Directory?**
+### Does Teleport support Authentication via LDAP or Active Directory?

 Gravitational offers this feature as part of the commercial support for Teleport.

-**Do you offer commercial support for Teleport?**
+### Do you offer commercial support for Teleport?

 Yes, we offer commercial support which includes: